 Best for the Instagram-Obsessed

-The instax Square SQ10 is a new type of camera by Fujifilm, designed to appeal to the Instagram-obsessed.
-It's a hybrid between a digital snapper and the company's wildly popular instant film cameras, designed to print photos on a new type of instax Square film.
+The instax Square SQ10 is a new type of camera by Fujifilm.
+It's a hybrid between a digital snapper and the company's wildly popular instant film cameras, and print photos on a new type of instax Square film.

 The SQ10 can also capture digital photos with a resolution of 1,920 by 1,920 pixels using a sensor with f/2.4 lens.
 You can store up to 50 images in the camera's built-in memory, and a whole lot more on a microSD card (the SQ10 has a slot for one).